MCA Approved Small Craft Stability -Workboat, Pilot Boat & Yacht

 WHAT IS COVERED ON THE MCA SMALL CRAFT WORKBOAT STABILITY COURSE?

-This one-day classroom course includes plenty practical demonstrations and exercises.
+This one-day classroom course includes plenty of practical demonstrations and exercises.
 While this is traditionally a mathematical/scientific subject our Instructor will assume you have no formal stability training, he will keep formulas to an absolute minimum and focus on ensuring you leave with a working knowledge of small craft stability.
 The course content is;

 1. General terms in use